Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-recurring-timers-with-setinterval.md

 Now that we have a good understanding of [how JavaScript setTimeout works](https://daily-dev-tips.com/posts/using-settimeout-in-javascript/) to delay a function.

-Let's look at how we can perform an action every x time.
+Let's look at how we can act every x time.

 This can be super helpful for animating stuff or checking a data feed.